In a state agency this class is accountable for directing the staff and operations of a human resources management program.

 Incumbents in this class may be required to travel.

-This replaces the existing specification for the same class in the same Salary Group MP 65 approved effective May 18, 2007.
-(Revised to modify content)
+This replaces the existing specification for the class of Human Resoources Manager in Salary Group MP 65 approved effective May 13, 2016.
+(Revised to remove Department of Rehabilitation Services from Guideline For Class Use section)